switchupcb/copygen/CONTRIBUTING.md

 ### Parser

-A `setup` file's abstract syntax tree is traversed once, but involves three processes.
+A `setup` file's abstract syntax tree is traversed once, but involves four processes.

 #### Keep